Domestic Violence Bail

 Upon any subsequent convictions of domestic violence, the crime counts as a felony.
 In the case of a felony conviction in a regular case, this could incur an incarceration sentence of up to 5 years.

 If your first conviction is that of an aggressive or aggravated charge of domestic violence, then it will count as a felony and the punishment will be anywhere from one year to ten with incurred fines up to $5,000.

 Moreover, upon the initial charge (even if it counts as a misdemeanor) then a judge could issue a temporary Protective Order against you until your next trial date, or for one-three years, and may become permanent with or without conviction.
 A Protective Order also requires that you move out of your household and complete a program of family violence intervention.
 A judge may also limit your child visitation rights, including the additional condition of requiring all visits to be supervised.

 If convicted or subject to a Protection Order it will become illegal for you to own or possess a gun or ammunition.
 If discovered in possession of a firearm, you face a sentence of 10 years in jail.

 Reliable Bail Bonds Advocates

 When it comes to fast bail, you have to make a quick choice but quick doesn’t mean having to eat a giant cost for the sake of your loved one.
-At Double “O” Bonding, our team of bail agents provides domestic violence bail in Athens, GA and surrounding counties for a low, decent premium at a fraction of the set bail.
+At Double “O” Bonding, our team of bail agents provides domestic violence bail in Jefferson, GA and surrounding counties for a low, decent premium at a fraction of the set bail.
 We want to help and know how.
 As soon as you call us and fill out our online form, we can get your loved one released from jail.
 We’re open 24/7, seven days a week.
 If you call, we will pick up.